 How often should students use laptops in our classes?
 Is there a minimum requirement?

 The frequency and amount of laptop use in HS classes will fluctuate according to different project work and assignments.
 There is no minimal requirement, but there is an expectation that all students who prefer to take notes and organize their work using laptops will be allowed to do so (with the exception of in-class writing or other activities that will require handwriting or other paper-based work) and faculty always consider the best ways to provide instruction, whether digital or analog.
 It is a goal to allow routine and basic uses throughout the day, and work toward deliberate and thoughtful integration to increasing achieve the TILM standards.

 How are students held accountable for responsible use of their laptops?

 Teachers always have the option to say "lids down" to ensure that all student attention is focused and undivided.
 In a 1:1 environment when laptops are being used, it is necessary to circulate and ensure that the laptops are being used for productive work.
 Students who use their laptops irresponsibly in a class will be held accountable.
-Irresponsible uses that violate the HS Honor Code will be handled in the same way as non-digital, real-life violations and have the same consequences.
+Irresponsible uses that violate the HS Code of Conduct will be handled in the same way as non-digital, real-life violations and have the same consequences.

 All HS students are expected to be knowledgeable of and agree to the HS responsible use agreement concerning safe, ethical and respectful uses of technology.